SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic Sun Outage.md

 - **Satellites Config**: Contains the parameters that allow you to configure **automatic polling** of **satellites** via a **CSV file**.
 In this section, you can enable or disable the **Update Status**, which enables or disables automatic polling, you can specify the path where the CSV file can be found, and you can also set the timer for how frequently the satellites table will be updated via the CSV file.
 This section also displays the status of the satellite retrieval process.
 With the **Apply** button, you can manually poll the satellites from the CSV at any time.

-  - **Satellites Options**:This section includes a number of configuration parameters that make the protocol more robust:
+  - **Satellites Options**: This section includes a number of configuration parameters that make the protocol more robust:

   - - **Reflection Mode**: This parameter determines how the table will be updated.
 There are three modes: